x2q/dotbootstrap/_posts/2012-02-18-howto-packet-snifferhttps-router-pcmac.markdown

 ```

-  </li><li> Packet sniffing as a single remote command.
-Note that full
-  path to executables and library is required<br />
+Packet sniffing as a single remote command.
+Note that full path to executables and library is required

 ```